fooltowise/NeroNotes/Nero's Notes/A Lesson on Elementary Worldly Wisdom.md

 Within the growth stock model, there's a sub-position:
 **There are actually businesses that you will find a few times in a lifetime where any manager could raise the return enormously just by raising prices - and yet they haven't done it.
 So they have huge untapped pricing power that they're not using.
 That is the ultimate no-brainer.**

-That existed in Disney.
+That existed in [[Disney]].
 It's such a unique experience to take your grandchild to Disneyland.
 You're not doing that often.
 And there are lots of people in the country.
 And Disney found that it could raise those prices a lot, and the attendance stayed right up.

 So a lot of the great record of Eisner and Wells was utter brilliance but the rest came from just raising prices at Disneyland and Disneyworld and through video cassette sales of classic animated movies.